-Understanding solar designations will guide you to a qualified/reputable and certified Reno Nevada solar company.
-If you want a quality install, you will want to make sure the company doing it has the certifications to make it possible.
+Understanding solar designations will guide you to a qualified/reputable and certified Nevada solar company.
+If you want a quality install, you need to make sure your chosen solar company has the certifications to make it possible.

 NABCEP (North American Board of Certified Energy Practitioners)

 NABCEP stands for North American Board of Certified Energy Practitioners.
 Their goal is to raise renewable energy standards across all forms of energy development: from wind to solar.
 Their standards hold credential holders to high ethical and professional practice expectations.

 Any contractor or Reno solar installer touting this designation on their website or for their employees is bound to be professional.
 Make sure that the company from whom you are considering getting your panels from has contractors/employees who are certified under the PV Installation credentials from NABCEP.
 It may be worthwhile to ask how many of the workers and installers for the company actually hold this designation before asking for a no-obligation Reno solar quote.